URseismology/ADAMA/README.md

 - ADAMA_raw: Phase & group velocity extracted from NCFs (Raw)
 - ADAMA_clean: Same as (5) but downsampled (11 periods) and cleaned
 ### 2.Data Readers and Writers (MATLAB & Python):
-Codes to build HDF5 files from all data and read from HDF5 files.
+Codes to build HDF5 files from all data and read from HDF5 files:
 - buildADAMAncf.m – compiles the dataset from ncf results
 - read_ADAMA_ncfs.m – read in the ncf of a station pair as HDF5 files
 - buildADAMAraw.py – compiles the dataset from raw AkiEstimate files